 Saturated fatty acids (SFAs) have no double bonds in their structure.
-They are most commonly found in foods of animal origin such as meat and dairy produce, but also in some plant fats.
-SFAs have been given a bad reputation in the past due to the fact that observational studies have linked their intake to increased risk of cardiovascular disease (CVD) by increasing blood cholesterol levels.
-However, more recent information may indicate that this isn’t the case (discussed below).
+They’re most commonly found in meat and dairy products, but are also in some plant fats.
+Although SFAs are not essential, they can be part of a balanced diet, although not at the expense of monounsaturated or polyunsaturated fats.
+SFAs have been controversial and have had a bad reputation due to studies that have linked a high intake with an increased risk of cardiovascular disease (CVD) by increasing blood cholesterol levels.
+However, this may have been due to other dietary factors and there is evidence that indicates that this isn’t the case[2-4].

-Monounsaturated fatty acids (MUFAs) have one double bond in their structure; they are also known as omega-9 fats.
-These are found in high amounts in olive, rapeseed and flaxseed (linseed) oils.
-Consuming more of these fats as a proportion of our total fat intake may help to reduce our blood LDL or 'bad' cholesterol level, whilst keeping HDL or 'good' cholesterol levels high.
-This reduces the risk of CVD.
+Monounsaturated fatty acids (MUFAs), or omega-9 fats as they’re sometimes known, have one double bond in their structure.
+You can find high amounts in olive, rapeseed and flaxseed oils.
+Having more of these fats as a proportion of our total fat intake may help to reduce our blood LDL levels (bad cholesterol), whilst keeping our HDL levels (good cholesterol) high[5, 6], reducing the risk of heart disease[7, 8].

 |Fatty Acid||Type of PUFA||Rich dietary source|